Losant/losant-rest-python/README.rst

 * device (`Device <docs/device.rst>`_)

-  Resource wrapper for actions that are preformed on a single Device.
+  Resource wrapper for actions that are performed on a single Device.

 * devices (`Devices <docs/devices.rst>`_)